 About the Artist

-Dayna Hanson is a Seattle-based choreographer, filmmaker and multi-disciplinary artist.
-Co-founder of dance theater company 33 Fainting Spells, Dayna’s work has been presented nationally and internationally since the early 1990s.
+Dayna Hanson (Seattle) is a choreographer, filmmaker, and multidisciplinary artist.
+Co-founder of dance theater company 33 Fainting Spells, Dayna’s work has been presented nationally and internationally since the early 1990's.
 She is a 2010 United States Artists Oliver Fellow in Dance and a 2006 Guggenheim Fellow in Choreography.
 Her 2010 dance theater piece, Gloria’s Cause, was commissioned by On the Boards and toured nationally in 2011-12.
 Her first feature film, a hybrid narrative dance film called Improvement Club, will premiere in 2013.
-She is currently at work on The Clay Duke, a new performance based on a Florida school board shooting.
+Dayna is currently at work on The Clay Duke, a new performance based on a Florida school board shooting.
 She was also awarded a 2013 CityArtist Project award to support the revision and remounting of a one-act play into a full-length script, and in April 2013 was chosen as Artist-in-Residence at Velocity Dance Center.

 Information included above was provided by artist at the time of application.